batfish/pybatfish/docs/source/formats.md

       "peerAddress": "10.10.10.10",
       "vrf": "internet",   // Optional; default VRF is assumed if left unspecified "ispAttachment": {   // This section is optional.
-          "hostname": "borderSwitch", // Optiional; the host of the peering ('as2border1') is assumed if left unspecified "interface": "GigabitEthernet3/0",  // mandatory
+          "hostname": "borderSwitch", // Optional; the host of the peering ('as2border1') is assumed if left unspecified "interface": "GigabitEthernet3/0",  // mandatory
           "vlanTag": 86 // Specifies the Dot1q encapsulation that the modeled ISP should use for the peering.
                         // Optional; no tagging is assumed if left unspecified